-Every lesson follows the 5E Learning Model using hands-on activities to help students build their own understanding from life experiences, collaboration, critical thinking, problem solving, and the engineering design.
-Students use what they learn to construct a proposal to decrease energy use at home, the school or the community – some of these will be funded by Envirolution and implemented in the community.
+Every Project ReCharge lesson follows the 5E Learning Model using hands-on activities to help students build their own understanding from life experiences, collaboration, critical thinking, problem-solving, and engineering design.
+Students use what they learn to construct a proposal to decrease energy use at home, their school, or the community – some of which will be funded by Envirolution and implemented in the community.
 21st Century and SEL standards are woven through each lesson, and the curriculum supports Next Generation Science Standards for both Middle School and High School levels.
 This curriculum is designed to be supplemental to fit the needs of the teacher.
-Each The curriculum is updated annually by licensed teachers and professionals, so teachers and administrators know they are using curriculum that meets the latest education requirements.
+Each curriculum is updated annually by licensed teachers and professionals, therefore teachers and administrators know they are using a curriculum that meets the latest education requirements.

 Unit 1 Energy Basics: Students will increase their fundamental knowledge of electromagnetism, circuits, generating electricity, and renewable energy sources such as solar and wind.

 Unit 2 Thermal Systems: Students will explore the transfer of thermal energy, compare differing qualities of insulation, and construct model houses that display passive heating and cooling strategies.

 Unit 3 Electrical Systems: Students will investigate the electrical energy usage of lighting systems and appliances to determine ways to be more sustainable and consider energy efficiency upgrades.